 Public art has played a key role in creating some of Chattanooga's great public spaces, revitalizing neighborhoods and connecting communities.
 In addition to managing a collection of over 100 permanent works, Public Art Chattanooga oversees a wide variety of temporary and permanent public art projects throughout the city.
-Projects include rotating sculpture exhibitions in public spaces, permanent commissions, art in neighborhoods throughout the city and temporary projects.
-The artwork selection process is modeled after those of public art programs around the country.
-All artists and artworks are selected through an open competition and committee review process.
-Great care is given to gather panelists who represent diverse areas of expertise and viewpoints so that artworks selected are artistically excellence, varied and relevant to the site.
+Past projects have included rotating sculpture exhibitions and temporary transformations or artistic interventions in public spaces.

 Mid-South Sculpture Alliance Outdoor Exhibition was produced by Mid-South Sculpture Alliance (MSA) in cooperation with Public Art Chattanooga, the City of Chattanooga and Hamilton County as part of the twentieth anniversary of the Tennessee Riverpark.
 The show features 20 works by members of MSA and the Chicago Sculpture Alliance and was made possible by the…Read More

 Administered by Pubic Art Chattanooga, Art in the Neighborhoods is a program designed to assist community groups in generating public art projects in neighborhoods throughout Chattanooga by providing matching grants through the generous support of the Lyndhurst Foundation.Read More